 The Quick Reaction Force (QRF) provides confidential, free peer support, remote care management, and connections to resources for veterans and family members.
 This resource aims to help veterans and families in need, no matter the issue.
 QRF is open to veterans of all eras, no matter discharge status.
 Family members are also eligible for support.

 IAVA understands that navigating the VA and Department of Defense to get answers to questions can be a complex and frustrating process.
 So, the QRF works as a referral service for veterans and family members that offer an intensive remote care management option.
 Veteran Care Managers have been carefully trained to consider the needs and issues of this newest generation of veterans and are available 24/7 to address concerns and issues.

 Additionally, QRF provides connections to organizations that give financial assistance to veterans and veteran family members.
 Care Managers assess financial needs, collect information, and then provide the right resources.

 Any veteran or family member at risk for homelessness is eligible to access the resources at QRF.
 In turn, the QRF accesses VA housing programs as well as local and national options to provide shelter for veterans and their families.

 Because the loss of housing is often a multi-faceted issue, IAVA also provides resources relating to underemployment, financial hardship or lack of medical care.

 Does IAVA Help with Veterans Benefit Claims?

-QRF Case Managers have extensive knowledge with filing VA claims and can help veterans navigate the often-complex process.
-Certified Veteran Service Officers help assist with submitting the proper paperwork and can offer connections for veterans.
+QRF Case Managers have extensive knowledge with filing VA claims and can help veterans navigate the often complex process.
+Certified Veteran Service Officers (VSO) help assist with submitting the proper paperwork and can offer connections for veterans.
 QRF works with other VSOs to make sure that veterans get the care they need.